-- 5. Do not turn the power off within 10 minutes after the firmware is updated. - 6.
-If firmware upgrade fails, you will need to restore the camera back to its default settings.
+5. If firmware upgrade fails, you will need to restore the camera back to its default settings.
 For details, see 4.2 Restoring to Factory Default Settings.

 4.1.1 Using the Web Interface

 Log into the Web interface and follow the steps below to update the firmware.